 For those who love a bit of excitement, the Kern River is a very popular destination for whitewater rafting.
 Plenty of tours are available to help you navigate the rapids of the Lower Kern and Upper Kern.
 The Lower Kern, most southern of all Sierra rivers, offers intermediate and advanced rapids in the class III-IV range as you careen down an aquatic canyon.
 The Upper Kern offers the same class of rapids with big, white waves and heart-stopping drops.
 Make reservations in advance.

 Lake Isabella is a wonderful vacation destination for all four seasons, offering excellent water activities in summer and exciting snowy ones in winter.
-Depending on your preferences, plan your trip according to season or, if you can’t quite decide, just make plans for a bit of Lake Isabella during every season!
+Depending on your preferences, plan your trip according to season or, if you can’t quite decide, just make plans for a bit of Lake Isabella during every season.
+Start planning your trip!

 - Vacation Rentals